jefferyq2/ios-project-action/README.md

 # android-package-name-action v1
-Override your android package name on all important files through github actions
+Override your iIO Configuration on info.plist through github actions

 ## Features
-* Override your android package name on all important files through github actions
+* Override your iIO Configuration on info.plist through github actions

 ## Parameters

-- `androidManifestPath`: **Required** Android Manifest path to override version.
+- `infoPlistPath`: **Required** Info Plist path to override version.
 It is a required parameter.
-The default value is "android/app/src/main/AndroidManifest.xml".
+The default value is "ios/AppName/Info.plist".

-- `buildGradlePath`: **Required** Build gradle path to override version.
+- `newCFBundleURLSchemes`: **Required** Build gradle path to override version.
 It is a required parameter.
-The default value is "android/app/build.gradle".
+The default value is "com.googleusercontent.apps.XXX".

-- `stringsPath`: **Required** Strings xml path to override version.
+- `oldCFBundleURLSchemes`: **Required** Strings xml path to override version.
 It is a required parameter.
-The default value is "android/app/src/main/res/values/strings.xml".
+The default value is "com.googleusercontent.apps.XXX2".

-- `mainActivityPath`: **Required** Main Activity path to override version.
+- `cleanNSExceptionDomains`: **Required** Main Activity path to override version.
 It is a required parameter.
-The default value is "android/app/src/main/java/com/neatmobileapp/MainActivity.java".

-- `mainApplicationPath`: **Required** Main Application path to override version.
-It is a required parameter.
-The default value is "android/app/src/main/java/com/neatmobileapp/MainApplication.java".

-- `newPackageName`: **Required** The new package name.
-It is a required parameter.
-The default value is "com.neat.mobileappprod".

-- `oldPackageName`: **Required** The old package name.
-It is a required parameter.
-The default value is "com.neatmobileapp".
+The default value is "true".

 ## Example
 ```